Keep these tips in mind when you’re planning a home office:

 To avoid an amateur paint job, he suggests handling surface prep the way a pro would and taking your time.
 “Painting takes more time than some of us realize,” he adds.

 Finding that you’re spending more time at home these days?
 It could be the perfect opportunity to do some upgrades, like changing that flickering lightbulb in your bathroom or planning a home office.
-Now may also be the time to take a better look at all the stuff in there if your closets are overflowing, DiClerico says.
+Now may also be the time to take a better look at your closets if they are overflowing, DiClerico says.

 Closet organizers range from store-bought, prefabricated systems that you can assemble at home to fully custom units to store clothing, shoes or accessories.